MetaMask/cla-signature-bot/README.md

 ### Allowlist Accounts

-The `allowlist` parameter is a comma-seprated list of accounts which should not be considered for CLA signature verification.
+The `allowlist` parameter is a comma-separated list of accounts which should not be considered for CLA signature verification.
 These accounts will **completely bypass the signature process**, and if all authors are allowlisted in a PR the CLA Signature Action won't even comment on the PR.

 This feature is particularly useful for other bot accounts, such as dependabot or greenkeeper.
 For example, `dependabot-preview[bot],greenkeeper[bot]` will allowlist both of those bot accounts.